 The virus knows no boundaries and individual choices that are made, whether on or off-campus, could have serious impacts on members of the CMU community.
-Therefore, all events taking place at off-campus locations, whether at a rented venue, off-campus residences, parks, etc., must adhere to these guidelines and all university standards, including but not limited to facial coverings, capacity maximums and physical distancing.
+Therefore, all events taking place at off-campus locations, whether at a rented venue, off-campus residences, parks, etc., must adhere to all university standards, including but not limited to facial coverings, capacity maximums and physical distancing.
 This stance supports the expectations outlined in A Tartan’s Responsibility.
 Additionally, these events must comply with any additional expectations as outlined by the location or venue.

 Performance and Club Sports Organizations

-Given the increased risk of COVID-19 transmission during activities involving physical exertion, this set of activities requires more stringent expectations.
-As a result of needing to remove facial coverings, singing and playing wind instruments will not be allowed in any in-person setting.
+Given the increased risk of transmission for activities involving physical exertion, this set of activities requires more stringent expectations.
+As a result of needing to remove masks, singing and playing woodwind or brass instruments will not be allowed in any in-person setting.

 Students who are participating in club sports can engage in drills and practice(s) without physical contact.
-A physical distance of 10 feet must be maintained between participants.
-Similarly, performance-based groups such as dance organizations must maintain 10 feet of space between participants.
+A physical distance of 10 ft must be maintained between participants.
+Similarly, performance-based groups such as dance organizations must maintain 10 ft of space between participants at in-person activities.
 Use of shared equipment will need to be approved.
 Organizations, including club sports, will not be permitted to participate in competitions, regardless of location.

 There will be no organized in-person volunteer experiences hosted off-site at a community partner’s location.
 Students are encouraged to consider volunteer activities that can be conducted on-campus with CMU community members joining together under an approved In-Person Activity Request or to seek out virtual volunteering opportunities which can also be found on the SLICE website.

 Note that CMU students who are located outside of the United States will not be able to renew or request new clearances due to the requirement for fingerprinting.
 Students who had applied for clearances in prior years and whose clearances are still valid can utilize those clearances regardless of their current location.

 All questions regarding how to safely interact with minors should be directed to the Office of Child Protection within the Office of Human Resources.

 Non-CMU Affiliates Involvement

-Due to the recent guest and visitor protocol, no minors will be allowed on campus during the fall semester.
+Due to the current guest and visitor protocol, no minors will be allowed on campus.
 Relatedly, student organizations will not be able to host guest lecturers or performances for in-person activities.
 This policy also applies to instructors and coaches for student organizations.
-For student organizations whose membership includes non CMU-affiliates, these members will not be allowed to participate in in-person gatherings, regardless of whether they will take place on or off-campus.
+For student organizations whose membership includes non-CMU-affiliates, these members will not be allowed to participate in in-person gatherings, regardless of whether they will take place on or off-campus.
 All non-affiliate participation, including alumni, partners of current students and community members should occur virtually.